-The Ministry of Home Affairs (MHA) has now issued an advisory to all the State/UT governments to give wide publicity to the rules governing the display of the National Flag in a bid to increase awareness of the Flag Code of India.
+The Ministry of Home Affairs (MHA) regularly issues an advisory to all the State/UT governments to give wide publicity to the rules governing the display of the National Flag to increase awareness of the Flag Code of India.
 How well do you know our Flag Code?

 The Flag Code of India, 2002 is a compilation of all the laws, conventions, practices, instructions & guidelines that govern the display of the National Flag.
 Knowingly or unknowingly, many citizens violate the flag code.
-The Ministry of Home Affairs (MHA) has now issued an advisory to all States & Union Territories to ensure strict compliance of the flag code on important national events.
-But, how well do you know our Flag Code?
+The Ministry of Home Affairs (MHA) regularly issues advisories to all States & Union Territories to ensure strict compliance of the flag code on important national events.
+Even this year, an advisory was issued recently.
+But, how well do you know the Flag Code?